zammad/zammad-documentation/appendix/backup-and-restore/migrate-hosts.rst

       * :doc:`Install with Docker </install/docker-compose>`

 Step 3: Activate maintenance mode
-   This ends agents and customers sessions.
+   This ends all agent and customer sessions.
    See :admin-docs:`here </system/maintenance.html>` how to activate it.

 Step 4: Disable your communication channels